Personal tools

 - Cloud Servers

 A cloud server is a pooled, centralized server resource that is hosted and delivered over a network (usually the Internet) and accessed on-demand by multiple users.

 Cloud servers can perform all the same functions as traditional physical servers, providing processing power, storage, and applications.
 Cloud servers can be located anywhere in the world and provide services remotely through a cloud computing environment.
-In contrast, traditional dedicated server hardware is often set up locally for exclusive use by one organization.

 - The Core of Cloud Computing - The Internet